Zorbatron/ZBGT/README.md

 ## Credited Works
-- GT:NH for many of the multiblocks
+- [GT:NH](https://github.com/GTNewHorizons/) for many of the multiblocks and
 - Ursamina for the dual cover textures and the icon! :heart:
 - [Synthitic](https://github.com/Synthitic/) for porting GT:NH's CoAL to [GCYL: CEu](https://github.com/Synthitic/GCYL-CEu), which I more or less directly copied.
+- [GT:CEu](https://github.com/GregTechCEu/GregTech) for much code inspiration.